hupratt/la_petite_portugaise/README.md

-La petite portugaise website build
+## La petite portugaise website application

 https://www.lapetiteportugaise.eu

+## Architecture

-La petite portugaise (LPP) is a django web app with standard static templating running on apache as a web server.
+* [x] La petite portugaise (LPP) is a django web app with standard static templating running on apache as a web server.

 Apache proxies requests to the standard WSGI application which invokes the LPP application itself.